anhnguyendepocen/quant-geo/01-Lesson.md

 ## Data Science

-Data science (statistics) must be done on a computer.
+Data science must be done on a computer.
 You have two choices: use a spreadsheet or code with a programming language.

-Being able to code is an important skill.

 A spreadsheet is convenient, but it is ultimately limiting and hampers three properties essential for proper scientific data analysis: *Reproducibility*, *Communication*, *Automation*.

+Today coding is an important skill for most technical jobs.
+Here I will teach you how to code using R. Just like learning to write doesn't necessarily make you a writer, learning to code doesn't mean you will be a coder.

 ### Reproducibility